valthera/valthera/README.md

 - **Persistent Storage**
   Save generated workflows to a file.
 Reload them anytime for future executions.

-- **Interactive Graph Visualization**
-  Visualize the entire workflow as a DAG (Directed Acyclic Graph) to understand the execution flow.

 - **Extensible & Modular**
   Integrates seamlessly with popular frameworks and can be extended with custom AI agents.